DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-02-21-testing-summary-tags-to-show-the-status-of-a-teacher.md

 ## Testing

-We want to test these design with users in different scenarios.
+We are testing these designs with users in different scenarios.
 This is because we were hesitant about including a similar idea early on as we didn’t know if the combination of these 3 indicators would make sense as an overall status in different situations.

+We want to see if they make sense reduced to concise tags, and help users:
+- digest the information
+- record evidence
+- make a decision

+We want to make sure they don’t:
+- add confusion
+- distract users
-We want to see if this helps users digest the information, record evidence or make a decision and if they make sense reduced to concise tags.
-We want to make sure they don’t add confusion or additional interaction cost to using the service if users have to think about what they mean.
+- add additional interaction cost to using the service if users have to think about what they mean

 To do this we’ve created 6 scenarios which give a combination of different variations.
 We’ve put this into our prototype and will test with users in our next round of research.
-If the idea is validated we’ll review doing this in production.
-If we find it is more complicated, or doesn’t help, we can use the insight for our backlog for future work.
+If the idea is validated, we’ll review doing this in production.
+If we find it is more complicated, or doesn’t help, we can use the insight for future work.